Space Dogs: Return to Earth: Development

 Space Dogs franchise started in 2010 with its release of Star Dogs: Belka and Strelka and internationally as Space Dogs.
 The series has since inspired a TV series Belka and Strelka: Mischievous Little Family in 2011 and a 2013 sequel.
 The series' original film holds the distinction as Russia's first domestic 3D film.

-Director Inna Evlannikova who previously directed for such films as Space Dogs and Gurvinek.
-Magic Game, resumed the story of the famous animal characters, Belka and Strelka.
+Director Inna Evlannikova who previously directed for such films as Space Dogs and Harvie and the Magic Museum, resumed the story of the famous animal characters, Belka and Strelka.
 In this new feature film, the creators of the films added new settings such as the ocean floor near Cuba and outer space.
 The animators took special note for their drawings of the settings.
 They intended the images to have a picturesque quality.
 The creators of the film remarked by the third part of the series, the characters are well defined.
 A new plot line that was added to the film is how the dog astronauts will now explore the ocean underwater seabed.
 Numerous escapism episodes in the film are highlighted set in the Hurricane Alley region of the Caribbean Sea.
 The scriptwriters intended the film not only to be a festive animated film, but they also added educational components such as the theme of ecology and how important it is to maintain balance in nature.
 The script used the plot of a mysterious water phenomena to highlight the importance of preserving natural resources of water.
 The writers hoped by presenting an accurate depiction of the ecological world, the viewers would be able to appreciate nature.

 The writers from the previous sequels rejoined.
 Olga Nikiforova and Viktor Strelchenko joined the script writing team.
 Debutant script writers Danil Trotsenko and Artem Milovanov also were present.
 The script was also co-authored by American screenwriter and director Mike Disa who has previous projects include Hoodwinked Too!.

 The voice-over started on 20 July 2019 with a cast of popular Russian actors lending voice to the characters.
 The voice cast included Yulia Peresild as Belka, Irina Pegova as Strelka, Yevgeny Mironov as Venya, and Sergey Burunov as Uncle Yasha.
 The English cast included Maria Antonieta Monge as Belka, Mauriett Chayeb as Strelka, and Jinon Deeb as Uncle Yasha.
 Sergey Burunov for the role of the retired "sea wolf" Yasha had to consistently use Spanish words because the scriptwriter made Yasha suddenly into a photographer.
 The film was Yulia Peresild's first role in an animated film.